 A 2006 OPP disciplinary decision in the case of a sergeant who drove drunk made a similar observation, noting that the provincial police force punished "alcohol-related driving allegations with demotion" while the TPS opted for "penalties from six days off to twelve days off," the decision read.

 But as the hearings office considers Egeli's punishment, it has the chance to set a tougher precedent.

 At a hearing last month, service prosecutor Insp.
 Peter Callaghan argued that Egeli's rank should be reduced from first- to second-class constable for a year, a punishment that would entail about $9,500 [$7,200 USD] less pay.

 "We are at a crossroad," Callaghan said.
 "It is open to this tribunal to raise the penalties."

-The hearing officer in Egeli's case is Supt.
-Debra Preston,who authored a 2014 decision that saw Sgt.
-John Sievers forfeit 20 days' pay after he drove drunk while off-duty in Nova Scotia.
+The hearing officer in Egeli's case is Superintendent Debra Preston, who authored a 2014 decision that saw Sergeant John Sievers forfeit 20 days' pay after he drove drunk while off-duty in Nova Scotia.
 Sievers was "involved in a single motor vehicle accident," according to tribunal records and was driving his damaged car when an RCMP officer stopped him.

-Preston warned officers in her decision that "The Service is at a cross roads for cases of Impaired Driving and/or Drive over 80 mgs."
+Preston warned officers in her decision that "The service is at a crossroads for cases of impaired driving and/or driving over 80 mgs."